Cherantha de Silva: 2018 Commonwealth Games- GoldCoast

 However, the team had met with an unexpected incident of disqualification which resulted in a great upset by the 4-man team.

 2018 Asian Games

 Following the success of the 2018 Commonwealth Games, De Silva was selected for the 2018 Asian Games which was held in August.

 Scholarships

-Sri Lanka government scholarship
+Sri Lankan Government Scholarship

-In 2014 the former Sports Minister Mahindananda Aluthgamage sponsored de Silva to train at the Bolles School, Jacksonville, Florida.
+In 2014 the former Sports Minister Mahindananda Aluthgamage sponsored De Silva to train at the Bolles School, Jacksonville, Florida.

-FINA/Thanyapura scholarship
+FINA/Thanyapura Scholarship

 De Silva was selected in 2015 by the Sri Lanka Aquatic Sports Union (SLASU) to receive the country's first FINA affiliated international training scholarship to train at the Thanyapura Aquatic Training Centre in Phuket, Thailand.

 His scholarship has been renewed for the next 4 years consecutively; in order 2015,2016,2017 and 2018.
 He was bestowed with the scholarships selected as the most deserving swimmer selected by the Sri Lanka Aquatic Sports Union(SLASU).

+Sponsorships

+De Silva had a full-fledged sponsorship from Australia's largest swim brand, Way Funky, under their Funky Trunks brand.
+This marked the first time in Sri Lankan history that a Sri Lankan swimmer had been sponsored by an international corporation.
+They sponsored him due to his impressive performance, image and likeness, providing support for all his swimming needs, including swim gear and swimwear.

+De Silva was also the brand ambassador of Thanyapura Sports and Leisure Club Phuket in 2017.

+Post-Swimming Career

+Upon retirement from his record breaking 23 year swimming journey, De Silva now holds the Founding/Chairman position at CeyAnodes (Pvt) LTD. He is also a Director of his family owned business Kapla Motor Industries and he now uses his free time to write a book about swimming as an elite and professional swimmer along with his anecdotal experiences.